 10.1. estimate metered values, in accordance with the estimation rules agreed with BSCCo, where errors in the Meter period data are notified to the CDCA by the relevant MOA, or any other source, or where the CDCA believes the data to be in incorrect;

-10.2. retain any original value of Meter period data collected, whether such value is processed before or after receipt of any details of invalid data from the MOA, or any other source, and any alarm flags which may be set in the Meter or associated data collector outstation;
+[CP1566-HK] 10.2. retain any original value of Meter period data collected, whether such value is processed before or after receipt of any details of invalid data from the MOA, or any other source, and any alarm flags which may be set in the Meter or associated data collector Outstation;

 10.3 estimate a value for each period for which metered data is either missing or incorrect, in accordance with the agreed rules, and apply a flag to indicate that the metered data has been estimated (no estimations will be carried out for missing or incorrect Reactive metered data);